-Biology majors are required to take 12 hours of upper level Biology electives.
-To ensure a comprehensive and well-rounded treatment of the biological sciences, you must take one course from each of the three sub-disciplines, below.
+Biology majors must take 12 credits of upper level electives in Biology.
+At least 9 of the credits must be from content classes (this excludes research, lab supervision, internships and such) and there must be a lab or field-based component if the student is not participating in these through research and/or their capstone.
+To ensure a comprehensive and well-rounded treatment of the biological sciences, we recommend you take one course from each of the three sub-disciplines, below.
+This is just a recommendation.
 These courses are offered annually or every other year, and you will select your electives in consultation with your advisor.
 You will need junior or senior standing for these courses (please check the College Catalog for pre-requisites).
-A student whose capstone experience does not have a significant lab or field based component will be required to take an Arena course that provides this opportunity (There are 9 such courses in the Arenas).
+A student whose capstone experience does not have a significant lab or field based component will be required to take one of the below courses that provides this opportunity (There are 9 such courses).